fernandovldrs/fernandovldrs.github.io/_posts/2023-09-02-readout-opt.md

 For $I$ integration, $w_c[n] = 1$ and $w_c[n]=0$, while the oppposite is true for $Q$.

 A prototypical qubit readout can simply use $I$, $Q$, or functions such as $\sqrt{I^2 + Q^2}$.
 Exciting the qubit will change the quadratures of the acquired signal and will show up as a feature in the experiment.
 But we want to go further.
 By optimizing the integration weights, we can reduce the impact of noise in the integration.
-We can also project the information in one of the quadratures, say $I$, to be used for optimal readout.
-Then let's see what else integration weights can offer.
+We can also project the information into a single quadrature, say $I$, to be used for optimal readout.
+So let's see what else integration weights can offer.

 # Rotating the signal in phase space